mate-academy/layout_hello-world/readme.md

 ## Requirements:

+* pay attention the mock is adaptive.
+Develop the layout to fit on 1024px and 1200px the same as on the mock.
 * reset browser's default margins
 * use images from [src/images](src/images)
 * Use semantic tags. `<header>`, `<nav>`
 * change links styles on :hover
+* follow styles from the mock
 * link with blue color and line below is an active link.
-Add some class pointing that it is active (`class="active"`).
+It should have `class="is-active"` and relevant styles
 * link with only blue color is an example of `:hover` styles.
 Every link in the row should have blue color on :hover.
 * add attribute `data-qa="hover"` to the 4th link for testing (`Ноутбуки и